pretix/pretix-docs/docs/topics/vouchers.md

 The voucher will be created as soon as you click the :btn:Save: button.
 The takes you to a new page titled "Voucher details" displaying the "Voucher link" which you can send to your customers.
 Opening that link will take them to the shop with the voucher code preselected and all associated products visible.
-All settings that are available previous to creation can also be changed after the voucher has already been created.
+All settings that are available prior to creation can also be changed after the voucher has already been created.

 ### Creating multiple vouchers